 In this paper, we will integrate the control strategy of Barrier Lyapunov Functions (BLFs) and DMPs to enable the generate trajectories to satisfy predesigned transient performance for the relative distance of robot end effects.
 As the trajectory generalized by DMPs is determined by three variables: the start and end points and sampling time interval, and the measured data with errors and noises will be processed (e.g. aligning, filtering etc.) for skill learning, even for the processed data, the data-driven learned results may be against physical limitations.
 The proposed method based on the integration of BLFs and DMPs will address this problem.
-Similar ideas combining control and motion planning methods for manipulation have been explored in previous work [29]-[31].
+Similar ideas combining control and motion planning methods for manipulation have been explored in previous work [21-23].

-Additionally, we will combine the generated actions in the joint space with solution of a redundant dual-arm robot to perform human-like operations.
-Though a similar study about human-like coordinative learning in the Cartesian and joint space for a redundant dual-arm robot has been studied by Qu et al. [21], we will propose another idea by defining a "swivel angle" and combining the null-space method and the results of DMPs with distance constraints.
+Additionally, we will combine the generated actions in the joint space with the solution of a redundant dual-arm robot to perform human-like operations.
+Though a similar study about human-like coordinative learning in the Cartesian and joint space for a redundant dual-arm robot has been studied by Qu et al. [24], we will propose another idea by defining a "swivel angle" and combining the null-space method and the results of DMPs with distance constraints.
 With the dual-arm demonstration data acquired through a Kinect, an experiment is taken based on Matlab and Gazebo to verify the effectiveness of the proposed method.

-The rest of the paper is organized as follows: Section 2 makes a brief introduction about DMPs and the problems of skill learning for dual-arm redundant robots.
-Section 3 presents the DMPs & BLFs framework and related three calculating modules.
-Section 4 masks three experiments to certify the effectiveness and application of the proposed method.
-Finally, in Section 5, the conclusions of this paper are summarized.
+The rest of the paper is organized as follows: "Problem description" makes a brief introduction about DMPs and the problems of skill learning for dual-arm redundant robots.
+"BLFs-based improved DMPs for human-like skill learning and redundancy resolution" presents the DMPs and BLFs framework and related three calculating modules.
+"Experiment" masks three experiments to certify the effectiveness and application of the proposed method.
+Finally, in "Conclusion", the conclusions of this paper are summarized.